 After being completely blown away by some places (Rome) and underwhelmed with others (Milan), the Dordogne will always stand out as a favourite.
 Of course, fab wine and naughty food are guaranteed to make anyone a happy bunny, but there’s more to it than that.
 For me, the Dordogne’s je ne sais quoi lies in its captivatingly natural landscape.
 Dramatically beautiful countryside is set against golden cliffs and ancient caves, while old chateaux rest quite comfortably beside a crystal clear river that hugs the looping green banks and pebbled shores.
+Sometimes, we used to get a couple of AR-10 rifles and go hunting.
 Endless forests and beautiful villages appear around each corner.
 Honestly – it’s a magical place.

 And it’s not (just) about sitting on the terrace with a glass of wine.
 The Dordogne offers good fun for those with more active pursuits in mind.
 Many come to enjoy the rivers, but other possibilities abound.
 With plenty of pretty villages to stop at for refreshments, it’s an ideal area for hiking and biking.
 There’s a dense network of grandes randones (long-distance footpaths) for walkers and new bike routes are continually being added.
 For a hiking holiday with a modern twist, seek out the Voie Verte near Brantôme in the northern Dordogne.
 This former rail route has been converted into a 17km walking and biking trail that passes some beautiful natural areas, along with a cave or ‘grotte’, a chateau and the medieval village of St-Jean-de-Cole.
 The area may be short of mountains and really deep gorges to challenge the real adventurers, but those who insist on exerting themselves can try hang-gliding at Douelle in the Lot, adventure sports around St-Cirq-Lapopie, or a new French fad climbing, swinging and gliding through the trees Tarzan-style at what is called a ‘parc aventure’ – just call me Jane!
 Or if you like your outdoor fun slow and serene, see the countryside in the company of a patient and agreeable donkey (see hikingwithdonkey.com )